Why is a left handed person called a southpaw? What does the word mean, and where did it come from? Read on to find out!

 Fun Fact!
 If Lewis Cass had in fact defeated Millard Fillmore, then we would have had yet another name to add to the long, long list of left handed USA presidents!

 And we’re not quite finished yet!
 There actually is an even earlier recorded use of the term.
-We’re almost there!
+Could this be the southpaw origin source?

 If you cast your gaze back to the June 30th, 1813 issue of ‘The Tickler’, a Philadephia comic publication, there was a letter to the editor which read as follows…

-Don’t ask me what this means, but there is a clearly a definite referral to the left hand as being the ‘south paw’.
+Don’t ask me to decipher this, but there is a clearly a definite referral to the left hand as being the ‘south paw’.
 The right hand is referred to as the ‘right paw’ rather than the ‘north paw’.